No sooner have we reached Scotland than we make tracks to leave it again.

-Opening the gate to the farm, she stand to attention and salutes us as we drive past, down the muddy track.
+Opening the gate to the farm, she stands to attention and salutes us as we drive past, down the muddy track.

 We make our way back into town later to check out this local pub – the pub of course being the living room for every British town.
-While at times also standing as its psychiatrist’s surgery, a cupid’s den, stands of a football ground or bus shelter bench.
+While at times also standing as its psychiatrist’s surgery, cupid’s den, the stands of a football ground or just a bus shelter bench.